 Basically, Operational Historians are used at the operator level while Enterprise Historians are used at the business level for planners, designers, managers and other stakeholders.
-The enterprise historian user base is general very large and the performance of enterprise historians is generally significantly more demanding than that required for a localized operational (production only) historians.
+The enterprise historian user base is generally very large and the performance of enterprise historians is significantly more demanding than that required for a localized operational (production only) historians.

 Operational Support Variations